ethyca/fides/docs/fides/docs/guides/policies.md

             - user.derived.identifiable.biometric_health
             - user.provided.identifiable.biometric
         data_uses:
-          matches: ANY # And the use of the data is something other than...
+          matches: ANY # And the use of the data is for any of the following...
           values:
             - advertising
             - train_ai_system